 Federal government pipeline safety requirements

-- Congress in the Pipeline Safety Reauthorization Act of 1988 required the U.S. Department of Transportation (DOT) to regulate carbon dioxide (CO2) liquid pipelines.
+- In the Pipeline Safety Reauthorization Act of 1988, Congress required the U.S. Department of Transportation (DOT) to regulate carbon dioxide (CO2) liquid pipelines.

 - PHMSA inspects and enforces compliance with potential fines on pipeline operators violating federal CO2 pipeline safety requirements.